hiddentao/ansijet/README.md

 Ansibot is also smart enough to ensure that for each playbook, only one instance of it is being run at a time.

+Each job - i.e. playbook run - takes place in a separate shell process, allowing Ansibot to be scaled up according to your machine's cores.
+Ansibot also monitors each shell process such that if no output is received for 5 minutes (this time window is configurable) it will kill the shell process and assume the playbook run has failed.

 When a job is being processed it shows up as an _Active Job_ on your Ansibot server's homepage.
 You can click on it to view the current log output, including console log output.